Strawberry Picnic Cutter Set

 5. Mason Jar

-For the video video tutorial this month, we'll be making the lemonade mason jar.
+For the video video tutorial with this set, we'll be making the lemonade mason jar.
 In this tutorial I'll show you 3 different types/ways of painting on royal icing.
 You'll also use this same technique on the strawberries and picnic basket cookies.
 If you want to practice some of painting ahead of time, pipe some squares of white icing on acetate, or parchment ahead of time and practice on those.
 Or if you have any old cookies lying around you can use those for practice too!

 Your icing will need to be very crusted over before you start painting, so just plan out your steps as you'll be bouncing back and forth between cookies and you wait for different sections to crust.

-Once again thanks so much for being a Cutter Club member!
 I hope you love making this set as much as I did!
 Click the button below to download the icing transfer PDF and all the cutter designs.
 Remember to print at 100% for accurate sizing - don't let your printer adjust the scale.
 Sometimes it's sneaky that way ;)

 Happy Baking!